the-beef-calculator/AppleStore-Inventory-Checker/README.md

 # Finding the part number and store number

-I do plan on adding a list of all the US apple retail stores, but adding a list of all the part numbers seems like a fool's errand, as apple has hundreds, of different part numbers and they are not easy to find on Apple's website. .
-Nevertheless, I'll try to at least get the part numbers of the most popular items (iPhones, iPads, MacBooks)
+I do plan on adding a list of all the US apple retail stores, but will limit part numbers only to the most popular purchases (iPhones, iPads, MacBooks and possible Apple Watches)

 ## iPhones